hank-ai/darknet/README.md

 	* If you install CUDA or CUDA+cuDNN at a later time, or you upgrade to a newer version of the NVIDIA software:
 		* You must delete the `CMakeCache.txt` file from your Darknet `build` directory to force CMake to re-find all of the necessary files.
 		* Remember to re-build Darknet.
 	* CUDA **must** be installed **after** Visual Studio.
-If you upgrade Visual Studio, remember to re-install CUDA.
+If you re-install or upgrade Visual Studio, remember to re-install CUDA.
+	* It is a good idea to reboot Windows after installing CUDA or CUDA+cuDNN.

 Once all of the previous steps have finished successfully, you need to clone Darknet and build it.
-During this step we also need to tell CMake where vcpkg is located so it can find OpenCV and other dependencies:
+During this step we also need to tell CMake where vcpkg is located so it can find OpenCV and other dependencies.
+Make sure you continue to use the **Developer Command Prompt** as described above when you run these commands:

 ```bat
 cd c:\src